Preventing UST Releases

 Note: If an UST never receives more than 25 gallons at a time, the UST does not have to meet the overfill protection requirements.
 Many small used oil tanks fall into this category.

-2015 Requirement – Not later than [3 years after effective date of rule], overfill prevention equipment must be inspected periodically for proper operation according to the new overfill prevention equipment testing requirements.
+2015 Requirement – Not later than October 13, 2018, overfill prevention equipment must be inspected periodically for proper operation according to the new overfill prevention equipment testing requirements.